Roundup for the Greenway raises $145K so far

 “This has been a really fun year working with Blue Ridge Conservancy on this trail,” Patoprsty said.
 “All of a sudden, things are starting to fall into place.”

-“One quarter of a mile is gonna cost us about $700,000,” Patoprsty said of Section 4B.
+“One quarter of a mile is going to cost us about $700,000,” Patoprsty said of Section 4B.
 “The reason is that it’ll require a boardwalk, a stream crossing, a highway underpass and a pedestrian bridge over the river.”

 Section 4A from Sterling Creek Park to Tweetsie has been completed.